jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 wget $ISO
 ```

-### (optional) Modify the GRUB boot menu file
+### Modify the GRUB boot menu file (optional)

-When the live server ISO is booted, the first prompt is a menu to select what type of boot should be performed.
+When booting the live server from USB, the first prompt is a GRUB menu to select what type of boot should be performed.
 For example, one option is for launching the live OS in memory and another is to install the OS on the system.

-We want the bootable ISO to know we are providing it a configuration and it should automatically boot and install.
+We want the live server to automatically boot and install without a prompt.

+> Even if a fully noninteractive autoinstall config is found, the server installer will ask for confirmation before writing to the disks unless autoinstall is present on the kernel command line.
+This is to make it harder to accidentally create a USB stick that will reformat a machine it is plugged into at boot.

+the ISO isn't easy to unpack and repack.
+This has a lot to do with the ISO format limitations when it comes to modifying data.
+Which makes sense considering the standard is based on emulating a CD and it would be even more challenging to modify a "real" CD.

+As a result, download the ISO, unpack it for the latest file, and use a tool `livefs-edit` to inject the file.
+The ending result is a modified, bootable, Ubuntu ISO.

 This configuration step is more complex than it seemed initially.
 Mainly due to the ISO standard and standards around bootable media.
 There's a very specific format that is required to maintain ISO integrity.
 I spent the most of my time finding the best / easiest tool for the job.
 At somepoint, I would love to containerize this process.